varkenvarken/dockerplayground/authserver/README.md

 Authserver acts on a small set of URLs to maintain session state and to provide information

 - `/login`
-> This is the action end of a login form
-> it accepts a POST verb with the following from encoded parameters in the body
+This is the action end of a login form it accepts a POST verb with the following from encoded parameters in the body
    - email
    - password
    - login
 - `/logout`
-> This is the action end of a logout form
-> it accepts a POST verb and the body should be empty
-> a valid sessionid cookie must be provided by the browser.
+This is the action end of a logout form it accepts a POST verb and the body should be empty a valid sessionid cookie must be provided by the browser.
 - `/verifysession`
-> This should not be accessible from the outside and can be used by your application's backend to verify a session
-> it accepts a POST verb with the following from encoded parameters in the body
+This should not be accessible from the outside and can be used by your application's backend to verify a session it accepts a POST verb with the following from encoded parameters in the body
   - sessionid
-> it returns the email address and superuser status of the user associated with the session.
+it returns the email address and superuser status of the user associated with the session.
 - `/register`
-> This is the action end of a registration form
-> it accepts a POST verb with the following from encoded parameters in the body
+This is the action end of a registration form it accepts a POST verb with the following from encoded parameters in the body
    - email
    - name
    - password
    - password2
    - login
 - `/confirmregistration`
-> This is typically clicked by the end user because it was sent in an email
-> it accepts a GET verb with the following query parameter
+This is typically clicked by the end user because it was sent in an email it accepts a GET verb with the following query parameter
    - confirmationid
 - `/forgotpassword`
-> This is the action end of a forgot password form
-> it accepts a POST verb with the following from encoded parameters in the body
+This is the action end of a forgot password form it accepts a POST verb with the following from encoded parameters in the body
    - email
    - login
 - `/confirmforgotpassword`
-> This is typically clicked by the end user because it was sent in an email
-> it accepts a GET verb with the following query parameter
+This is typically clicked by the end user because it was sent in an email it accepts a GET verb with the following query parameter
    - confirmationid
-> it will redirect to the login page with `?choosepassword=<id>` attached as query parameter.
+it will redirect to the login page with `?choosepassword=<id>` attached as query parameter.
 - `/choosepassword`
-> This is the action end of a choose new password form
-> it accepts a POST verb with the following from encoded parameters in the body
+This is the action end of a choose new password form it accepts a POST verb with the following from encoded parameters in the body
    - email
    - password
    - password2
    - resetid
    - login
-> `resetid` is identical the the one supplied with the confirmpassword url and should typically be included as a hidden field
-> and extracted for this purpose by the client application's login.html from the redirection url.
-For an example see the end of
-> [login.js](https://github.com/varkenvarken/dockerplayground/blob/master/frontend/www/javascript/login.js) used in the dockerplayground frontend.
+`resetid` is identical the the one supplied with the confirmpassword url and should typically be included as a hidden field and extracted for this purpose by the client application's login.html from the redirection url.
+For an example see the end of [login.js](https://github.com/varkenvarken/dockerplayground/blob/master/frontend/www/javascript/login.js) used in the dockerplayground frontend.
 - `/stats/{item}`
-This endpoint provides an overview of the current data in the database. `{item}` can be `users`, `sessions`, `pendingusers` and `passwordresets` and data is returned in JSON format.
+This endpoint provides an overview of the current data in the database.

+`{item}` can be `users`, `sessions`, `pendingusers` and `passwordresets` and data is returned in JSON format.

-> it accepts a POST verb and the body should be empty but a valid sessionid cookie should be provided for a user who has the superuser role.
+It accepts a POST verb and the body should be empty but a valid sessionid cookie should be provided for a user who has the superuser role.